hannoeru/vite-plugin-pages/README.md

 ### SFC custom block for Route Data

-Add per-route information to the route by adding a `<route>` block to the SFC.
-Information here is directly added to the route after it is generated, and will override it.
+Add route meta to the route by adding a `<route>` block to the SFC.
+This will directly added to the route after it is generated, and will override it.

-You can specific a parser to use using `<route lang="yaml">`.
+You can specific a parser to use using `<route lang="yaml">`, or set a default parser using `routeBlockLang` option.

 **Supported parser:** JSON, JSON5, YAML